ThatXliner/Hologram/README.md

 # :camera: Hologram

-> [!info] Hologram is currently in active development.
+> ![NOTE] Hologram is currently in active development.
 Consider it not ready for use

 **Hologram** is a pro-grade photo management application tailored for photographers who want total control over their files without being forced into bloated editing environments.
 Designed from the ground up to handle RAW+JPEG workflows, advanced EXIF-based filtering, and intelligent organization strategies, Hologram empowers users to manage and analyze their photography with precision.